Diagnosis

 To get ready for your appointment:

-• Consider your smoking triggers.
-List the circumstances when you're most likely to reach for a cigarette.
+• Write down your smoking triggers.
+List the conditions that make you most likely to smoke a cigarette.
 In what situations has smoking become a ritual?

 • Make note of any symptoms that may be related to smoking.
 Include the length of time you've had each one.